 We aim to be an inclusive community by recognizing that all children come to camp with diverse backgrounds and therefore different needs.

 The model for the camp is a financially self-sustaining one that includes a stipend for the director or directors.
 This prevents burn-out and allows the camp to continue over many years, creating a tradition that children and youth anticipate year after year.
 Unfortunately due to COVID-19 we had to take a break for a few years for the safety of our staff and campers.
-However, in 2022, we will be running our 18th Chalice Camp out of Lake Temescal in Oakland, California.
-We are also happy to announce that we will be introducing a second week of Chalice Camp in the North Bay out of the Unitarian Universalist Congregation of Marin.
+However, in 2022 we were able to make a comeback and led our 18th year of Chalice Camp in Oakland, California!
+We are excited to continue this tradition of Chalice Camp in 2023 and beyond.

 We believe that Chalice Camp and religious education is as important as soccer camp or horse camp, and by charging market rate, we convey that to the parents.
 However, we also understand that each family has their own financial considerations, and therefore we do provide scholarships on a case-by-case basis.